mig1984/bashible/README.md

 ```

 Both output_to_var and output_to_file accept options: -1|--stdout, -2|--stderr (or both).
 The output_to_file can also --append to it.
-By prefixing with 'quiet' no message will be written on terminal.
+By prefixing with `quiet` no message will be written on terminal.

-'is' and 'of' are just sugar words, they do actually nothing, just improve readability.
+`is` and `of` are just sugar words, they do actually nothing, just improve readability.

 ## Another example

-In this example, a module 'template' is loaded.
+In this example, a module `template` is loaded.
 It's just a sourced file which contains some more functions.

 The script expects two arguments (not empty) to be passed on the commandline ($1 and $2).
 Environment variable HOME has to be also set and not be empty.

-The 'template' function is very powerful, you can even generate dynamic html with it.
+The `template` function is very powerful, you can even generate dynamic html with it.
 See the examples/template.

 ```bash
 #!/usr/local/bin/bashible